xdmushui/partner-center-sdk/develop/download-customer-agreement-template.md

 > - Partner Center for Microsoft Cloud Germany
 > - Partner Center for Microsoft Cloud for US Government

-Retrieve a link to download the Microsoft Customer Agreement template based on customer's country and language.
+Get a link to download the Microsoft Customer Agreement template based on customer's country and language.

 ## Prerequisites